Scrapbooking

 and other such miracles,

-like the way you let him show me
+like the way You show me

 Your love, unconditional…